department-of-veterans-affairs/va.gov-team/products/find-a-va-form/post-mvp-releases/research/research-findings.md

 - Two iOS users didn't know how to find files they downloaded.

 ### Issues with opening the file in Acrobat
-- When the 3 iOS users tried to open a downloaded form in Adobe Acrobat version they were able to install on their devices, they saw the error message "This form requires Adobe Acrobat Reader DC for Mac or Windows", indicating that it only works with a *desktop* version of Adobe Acrobat.
-The regular Adobe Reader mobile app opens files in read-only mode if it is able to open them at all, but doesn't make the forms fillable.
-One user tapped on the pencil icon to fill out the form, and they got an error about it being a Protected document.
+- When the 3 iOS users tried to open a downloaded form in the Adobe Acrobat version they were able to install on their devices, they saw the error message **"This form requires Adobe Acrobat Reader DC for Mac or Windows", indicating that it only works with a *desktop* version of Adobe Acrobat.** The regular Adobe Reader mobile app opens files in read-only mode if it is able to open them at all, but doesn't make the forms fillable.
+One participant tapped on the pencil icon to fill out the form, and they got an error about it being a Protected document.
 Subsequent testing showed that fillable PDFs don't work on Android phones either.
 - Two participants downloaded forms from Chrome, and the files opened in Edge, presumably because Edge is the default application to open PDF files.
 - When two participants clicked the downloaded files shown at the bottom of their browser, the files opened in the browser.
-In order to get them in Acrobat, they launched Acrobat and opened the files from there.
+In order to get them into Acrobat, they had to launch Acrobat and opened the files from there.
 - When two participants opened files from inside Acrobat, they were prompted to set Acrobat Reader as their default for PDF files.
 They both appeared to not read the details in the prompt shown and simply declined.
 - Two participants opened File Manager, right-clicked on the file to open, and selected Adobe Acrobat Reader.
+(SUCCESS!)
 - One participant needed help downloading Adobe Acrobat and using it to open the form.
 For the next form, they needed help again.
 For the third form, they remembered the process themselves.

 Accessibility: keyword 1, keyword 2